 Small community care facilities (those serving six or fewer clients) are allowed by right in all zones that allow residential uses subject to the same development standards and permit processing standards as other residential uses in those zones, pursuant to the California Lanterman Developmental Disabilities Services Act.
 Large community care facilities (seven or more residents) require a Conditional Use Permit (CUP) in the R-4, C-3 and C-4 zones, as is the case for similar uses of properties in these zones.
 The CUP establishes conditions to ensure compatibility of the use within the neighborhood context, and does not regulate the user or establish undue conditions that serve as a constraint.
-In their review of Burbank's Housing Element, the State Department of Housing and Community Development (HCD) has identified the City's exclusion of large community care facilities from lower density residential zone districts as a potential constraint on housing for persons with disabilities.
+In their review of Burbank's Housing Element, the State Department of Housing and Community Development (HCD) has identified the City's exclusion of large community care facilities.
 To address this concern, the City has included a program in the Element to expand such facilities to all residential zone districts to ensure State law requirements related to fair housing and care facilities are met.
 Pursuant to State law, there is no distance separation requirement for community care facilities.